Which planets are close to the Moon?

 What planets are near the moon?

-We are talking about several categories of celestial events, all related to the positional relationships between the Moon and other celestial bodies, which occur in close temporal proximity.
+We're talking about several categories of celestial events, all related to the positional relationships between the Moon and other celestial bodies, which occur in close temporal proximity.
 However, the details of each event vary.
-Let's explain the meaning of each type of closeness of a planet to the Moon.
+We'll explain the significance of each type of closeness of a planet to the Moon.
+You can find more details at (https://www.meteorologiaenred.com/la-luna-es-un-satelite.html).

 Closest Encounter